Skip to content

 Answer: Theoretical radiation emitted by black holes due to quantum effects near the event horizon, proposed by Stephen Hawking in 1974.

-For a completely different challenge, our 37 Harry Potter trivia questions produce a similar confidence gap: fans who’ve seen every film still stumble on book-only details.
+For a swerve into fiction, our 37 Harry Potter trivia questions open the same confidence gap.
+Fans who’ve seen every film still trip on book-only details.

 Biology Trivia Questions (10–18)